Bull Curry: Early years (1913–1930s)

+American independent scene (1940s–1970s)

 In the 1940s, Curry began wrestling in Detroit under the promoter Adam Weissmuller.
 While there, Curry developed his brutal, hardcore style of wrestling that made him a top name in the territory.
 In July 1940, Curry faced the retired professional boxer Jack Dempsey in an exhibition match.
 Years later, Curry would often claim that he had knocked Dempsey out in the match, but he was actually stopped in the second round.

 In the early part of the 1950s, Bull Curry relocated to Texas, where his combination of unpredictable violence, unique look and intensity made him a star more or less immediately upon arrival.
 Curry's brawling style made him a success but it also kept the promoters from giving him the “main” title of the territory despite being the biggest draw in the territory.
 Instead of letting Curry win the top title of the Texas territory, the bookers created a brand new title to match his hardcore style of wrestling: the NWA Texas Brass Knuckles Championship, which he won on March 6, 1953, in a tournament final over Danny McShain.
 From that year onwards until 1967, Curry personified the Texas Brass Knuckles Championship as he held it 20 times, defeating such names including Fritz Von Erich, Tony Borne, Waldo Von Erich, Louie Tillet, Killer Karl Kox and Brute Bernard for the title.
 Also in 1953, Curry would briefly hold the Texas version of the NWA World Tag Team Championship with Lucas Pertano, as well as the NWA Texas Heavyweight Championship for three weeks.

 Bull Curry's son Fred Thomas Koury, Jr. would later start wrestling as "Flying" Fred Curry.
 Unlike his father, Fred was a clean cut, high flying face, but the two Currys teamed up on a regular basis.
 The two won the NWA International Tag Team Championship in 1964 and held it until 1966, as well as beating Nikolai and Boris Volkoff for the Ohio version of the NWA World Tag Team Championship.
 Fred's eventual attempts to get out of his father's shadow never caused any problems between the two Currys.
 Bull retired from wrestling in 1979 and worked as a corrections officer.

 His grandson, Fred Curry Jr. also is a wrestler.